PhenomML/Stats285_F23/hw5_instructions.md

 ### Reduce task

-The computer activity is rounded out by the reduce step.
-TBD.
+The computer activity is rounded out by the reduce step done in Google Colab.
 This involves loading your data into a notebook and then finishing the Tall & Skinny SVD.

 #### Getting Database Access Credentials onto your laptop and Farmshare account